 - A very nice selection of photos

-- the full-page google map that allows you to select your store to order online in a few clicks (the order itself is outsourced to a third party platform)
+- the full page google map which allows you to select your shop to order online in a few clicks (the order itself is outsourced to a third party platform)

-Still, we're sticking with what is very classic on the whole: a small American channel that uses proven marketing and storytelling tools.
+All in all, it's still very classic: a small American channel that uses proven marketing and storytelling tools.

-However, I very much appreciate the balance between dynamism and gentleness, as well as the "Southern tradition" effect that the channel manages to create in the visitor!
+However, I really appreciate the balance between dynamism and gentleness, as well as the "southern tradition" effect that the channel manages to evoke in visitors!